aaron-grau/curic/html-css/readings/css_nontech.md

 ## Popular CSS Pre-Processors

 A pre-processor is a program that converts data to conform with the input requirements of another program.
-For example, [haml][haml] is processed into HTML and SCSS, Sass, Less, and Stylus are processed into CSS.
+For example, [Haml][haml] is a markup language that describes HTML, but is not supported by browsers.
+Haml requires use of a pre-processor to translate it into HTML.
+On the CSS end, SCSS, Sass, Less, and Stylus are languages which describe CSS and require their own pre-processors for translation.

 Example: